UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: System Model and Problem Formulation

 \subsection{Three-Timescale Optimization Framework}

-Although frequent updates of the FA positions in each time slot could potentially enhance both communication and sensing performance, they also give rise to several practical limitations.
-First, overly frequent updates may incur response delays due to mechanical and control latency.
-Second, the continuous adjustment of FA positions increases the UAV’s energy consumption and control overhead, thereby reducing operational efficiency.
-Third, rapid position variations may induce non-ideal effects, such as Doppler frequency shifts and phase jitter, which lead to higher channel estimation errors and degraded communication quality.
+To balance performance gains and practical implementation constraints, we adopt a three-timescale optimization framework.
+Although frequently updating the FA positions potentially enhance system performance, excessively frequent adjustments may incur additional control latency, increase energy consumption, and introduce non-ideal effects such as Doppler shifts and phase instability.

-To overcome these challenges, we propose a three-timescale optimization framework, in which the positions of the FA arrays are updated at a medium timescale, i.e., once in every $\mu$ time slots, rather than in every slot.
-As depicted in Fig.~\ref{three-timescale}, the proposed framework operates over three timescales: \begin{itemize} \item \textbf{Long timescale (entire period):} The UAV trajectory is globally optimized over the full entire period to account for mission objectives. \item \textbf{Medium timescale (time intervals):} The FA array positions are updated once in each time interval to balance performance gains with energy consumption. \item \textbf{Short timescale (time slots):} Beamforming is dynamically adjusted in every time slot to adapt to fast-varying channel conditions. \end{itemize} Here, $ \tilde{\mathcal{I}} = \{1, \dots, \tilde{I} \}$ denotes the set of intervals, and $N = \mu \tilde{I}$ with $\mu \in \mathbb{Z}$.
+To address these issues, the system design is divided into three hierarchical timescales, as illustrated in Fig. 2.
+Specifically, the UAV trajectory is optimized at a long timescale over the entire mission period to account for large-scale propagation characteristics.
+The FA positions are updated at a medium timescale, i.e., in every $\mu$ time slots, to balance spatial flexibility and mechanical overhead.
+Meanwhile, the transmit beamforming is optimized at a short timescale, i.e., in every time slot, to adapt to instantaneous channel variations.
+In Fig. 2, $ \tilde{\mathcal{I}} = \{1, \dots, \tilde{I} \}$ denotes the set of intervals, and $N = \mu \tilde{I}$ with $\mu \in \mathbb{Z}$.